Aerospace-prog/ChatGPT-clone/README.md

 **Introduction**
 ---------------

-This project is a modern and responsive chat application UI built using HTML, CSS, and CSS variables.
+This project is a modern and responsive chat application UI built using HTML, CSS, JS and CSS variables.
 The design is clean, minimalistic, and easy to use.
 The chat application features a dark theme with a sleek and modern design.
 The UI is fully customizable, and the code is well-structured and easy to understand.

 The chat application UI is designed to provide a seamless and intuitive user experience.
 The UI is divided into two main sections: the chat container and the typing container.
 The chat container displays the conversation history, while the typing container allows users to input and send messages.